Why home and contents insurance matters

 Taking a little time to review your home and contents insurance now could help protect what matters most in the future.

-If you’d like to learn more about home and contents insurance, or review your current cover, the Bank of us team is always happy to help.
+If you’d like to learn more about home and contents insurance, or review your current cover, get in touch.
+We offer insurance through our partner CGU. and we're always happy to talk through the options with you.

 Bank of us ABN 32 087 652 088, AFSL 236870 acts under its own AFSL and under an agreement with the issuer Insurance Australia Limited ABN 11 000 016 722, AFSL 227681 under the CGU brand.
 Any advice provided is general advice only and does not take into account your individual objectives, financial situation or needs (your personal circumstances).
 Before using this advice to decide whether to purchase a product, you should consider your personal circumstances and the relevant the Product Disclosure Statement and Target Market Determinations from CGU Insurance.